memfault/interrupt/_drafts/test-automation-renode.md

 3. At the end of the test run, the harness determines whether the test was successful or not.

-Thankfully for us, Renode has sever utilities and helpers built-in that we can take advantage of.
+Thankfully for us, Renode has several utilities and helpers built-in that we can take advantage of.

 ## Setup